yniederm/GraphLib/README.md

 - Connectivity
   1. finding the connected component
   2. Eulerian paths
-  3. transitive closures
-  4. finding all possible walks from source to destination
+  3. finding all possible walks from source to destination
 - Network algorithms
   1. flow problems
 - vertex degree things (to be determined)